If your brake warning light is illuminated red, stop immediately and investigate the cause.

 - ABS fault warning light

-By the end of this guide you’ll understand what the different warning lights mean and what you need to do to fix it your problem.
+By the end of this guide, you’ll understand what the different warning lights mean and what you need to do to fix it your problem.

 Park Brake Warning Light

 The park brake warning light, as its name suggests lets you know the parking brake (emergency brake) is on.
-This light remains on as long as the park brake is applied, by even one click.
+This light remains on as long as the park brake is applied, with even one click.

 The warning lights sole purpose is to alert the driver to the park brake status.
-While driving with the park brake partially on isn’t as serous as having no brakes, it does illuminate a red warning light on your dash.
+While driving with the park brake partially on isn’t as serious as having no brakes, it does illuminate a red warning light on your dash.

 Other possible reasons for the park brake warning light staying on include: